jvdkwast/qgis-processing-pcraster/website/pages/index.md

 3. Enter the environment by typing `conda activate <name_of_the_environment>`
 4. Type `qgis` to run QGIS
 5. Install the plugin

+This video shows the steps: [Installing the PCRaster Tools plugin for QGIS using conda (MacOS, Linux, Windows)](https://youtu.be/RaFrXzw7IvI)

 [More info about installing PCRaster](https://pcraster.geo.uu.nl/pcraster/4.3.1/documentation/pcraster_project/install.html)